Vin Diesel Says He ‘Protected’ Dwayne Johnson Through Feud

 Some wondered if the alleged feud between Diesel and Johnson was just Dwayne’s way of using his wrestling showmanship to promote the new Fast and Furious movie, as the plot was revealed for the film, it also became apparent that Vin Diesel’s character betrays his movie family in the latest installment.
 Perhaps Dwayne Johnson is simply a method actor who harnessed real life animosity toward Vin Diesel to make his performance seem legitimate.

-The Rock did address the alleged feud with Vin several months later and while he didn’t confirm he was talking about Vin Diesel, he didn’t deny it either.
-According to an interview with The Los Angeles Times, Johnson also seemed to elude to the fact while he doesn’t mince words, it could’ve been an attempt to promote Furious 8.
+The Rock did address the alleged feud with Vin several months later, and while he didn’t confirm he was talking about Vin Diesel, he didn’t deny it either.
+According to an interview with the Los Angeles Times, Johnson also seemed to elude to the fact that while he doesn’t mince words, it could’ve been an attempt to promote Furious 8.

 “I was very clear with what I said.
 I’ve been in the game a long time.
 Would Universal (Pictures) have preferred that didn’t happen?
 Sure, we talked about it.
 The irony is after that and as they do their tracking and all their analysis, the interest shot through the roof to a whole other level,” Johnson said.
-And considering that both he and Vin Diesel are both listed as producers of the film, his coyness seems to indicate that using his rage to promote the film might have been his motive all along.
+And considering that both he and Vin Diesel are listed as producers of the film, his coyness seems to indicate that using his rage to promote the film might have been his motive all along.

-Though Vin Diesel has been nothing but complimentary in regard to Dwayne Johnson since The Rock’s rant, Diesel did admit that there is one quality that might make it difficult for Vin and Dwayne to see eye to eye all of the time, however.
+Though Vin Diesel has been nothing but complimentary in regard to Dwayne Johnson since The Rock’s rant, Diesel did admit that there is one quality that might make it difficult for Vin and Dwayne to see eye-to-eye all of the time, however.

 “It’s not always easy being an alpha.
 And it’s two alphas,” Vin Diesel explained more in his USA Today interview.
 “Being an alpha is sometimes a pain in the (butt).”

-[Featured image by Frazer Harrison/Getty Images.]
+[Featured Image by Frazer Harrison/Getty Images.]